For I desire mercy, and not sacrifice, and the knowledge of God more than burnt offerings. Hosea 6:6

 You love the wages of a prostitute at every grain threshing floor.

-2 The threshing floor and the wine press won’t feed them,
+2 The threshing floor and the wine press will not feed them,

 and the new wine will fail her.

-3 They won’t dwell in the Lord’s land;
+3 They will not dwell in the land of the Lord,

 but Ephraim will return to Egypt,

 and they will eat unclean food in Assyria.